-Students are required to achieve an A-grade at Stage 1 if they wish to continue on to Stage 2 Essential Mathematics.
+Students are required to achieve an A-grade in Stage 1, if they wish to complete Stage 2 Essential Mathematics.

 ASSESSMENT: Assessment at Stage 1 is school-based.
 Students demonstrate evidence of their learning in Stage 1 Essential Mathematics through the following assessment types: Skills and Applications Tasks and Report.